 Cotton is Pakistan’s largest industrial sector.
-In total though, the industry is losing around 10-15% through poor traditional practices.
-Using the Better Cotton Standard System, we are encouraging farmers to implement Better Cotton production principles and criteria, Good Agricultural Practices (GAP) by providing participatory training to 32,493 small, medium and large-sized farmers and their 75,476 farm workers in ‘Learning Groups’ and medium farmer’s fields.
+However, the industry is losing around 10-15% of its value through poor traditional agricultural practices.
+Using the Better Cotton Standard System, we are encouraging farmers to implement better cotton production principles and criteria and Good Agricultural Practices (GAP) by providing participatory training to thousands of small, medium and large-sized farmers and their farm workers.

 So, what’s the problem

-Cotton is Pakistan’s largest industrial sector.
-It has played an important role in the economic development of the country and has remained a key livelihood source for thousands of farmers.
+Pakistan is the fifth-largest producer of cotton in the world.
+It also has the third-largest cotton spinning capacity in Asia (after China and India) making cotton Pakistan’s largest industrial sector.
+Cotton plays an important role in the economic development of the country and has remained a key livelihood source for thousands of farmers.

 Sustainable production and improved quality are essential to achieve more income from the cotton crop but the misuse of pesticides and water, inappropriate addition of chemical fertilizers, transportation and storage problems as well as gaps in knowledge and skills reduce productivity and quality.